ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * kid, with the value the same as in the symmetric COSE Key received <!-- representing group id-->
 * the Partial IV, with value a Sender Sequence Number that is incremented for every message sent.
 All leading bytes of value zero SHALL be removed when encoding the Partial IV, except in the case of Partial IV value 0, which is encoded to the byte string 0x00.
-* the IV, generated following the construction in Section 5.2 of {{RFC8613}} using the sender ID, Partial IV, and Base IV from the symmetric COSE Key received.
 * Countersignature version 2 header, version 2 counter signature on encrypted content as defined in {{RFC9338}}{{RFC9053}}, includes
   - the algorithm (protected),
   - the kid, the sender ID (unprotected)
   - the signature computed over the payload the ciphertext, with context string 'CounterSignatureV2' and  'external\_aad' as an empty string.
 * The ciphertext, computed over the plaintext that MUST contain the message payload.
 The 'external\_aad' is an empty string.

 The encryption and decryption operations are described in  {{RFC9052}} {{RFC9053}}.
+The AEAD nonce is generated following the construction in Section 5.2 of {{RFC8613}} using the sender ID, Partial IV, and Base IV from the symmetric COSE Key received.

 # Applicability to MQTT PubSub Profile {#mqtt-pubsub}

 The steps MQTT clients go through would be similar to the CoAP clients, and the payload of the MQTT PUBLISH messages will be protected using COSE.
 The MQTT clients needs to use CoAP to communicate to the KDC, to join security groups, and be part of the pair-wise rekeying initiated by the KDC.

-Authorisation Server (AS) Discovery is defined in Section 2.2.6.1 of {{I-D.ietf-ace-mqtt-tls-profile}} for MQTT v5 clients (and not supported for MQTT v3 clients). $SYS/ has been widely adopted as a prefix to topics that contain Server-specific information or control APIs, and may be used for topic and KDC discovery.
+Authorisation Server (AS) Discovery is defined in Section 2.2.6.1 of {{I-D.ietf-ace-mqtt-tls-profile}} for MQTT v5 clients (and not supported for MQTT v3 clients). $SYS/ has been widely adopted as a prefix to topics that contain server-specific information or control APIs, and may be used for topic and KDC discovery.

 When the Client sends an authorisation request to the AS using the AIF-PUBSUB-GROUPCOMM data model, in the authorisation response, the 'profile' claim is set to "mqtt_pubsub_app" as defined in {{iana-profile}}.

-Both Publisher and Subscriber Clients MUST authorise to the Broker with their respective tokens (described in {{I-D.ietf-ace-mqtt-tls-profile}}) i.e.,  anonymous Subscribers are not supported in the profile.
+Both Publishers and Subscribers MUST authorise to the Broker with their respective tokens (described in {{I-D.ietf-ace-mqtt-tls-profile}}).
 A Publisher Client sends PUBLISH messages for a given topic and protects the payload with the corresponding key for the associated security group.
-The Broker validates the PUBLISH message by verifying its topic in the stored token.
 A Subscriber Client may send SUBSCRIBE messages with one or multiple topic filters.
 A topic filter may correspond to multiple topics.
-The Broker validates the SUBSCRIBE message by checking the stored token for the Client.
 The Broker forwards all PUBLISH messages to all authorised Subscribers, including the retained messages.

 # Security Considerations

 All the security considerations in {{I-D.ietf-ace-key-groupcomm}} apply.

-In the profile described above, the Publisher and Subscriber use asymmetric crypto, which would make the message exchange quite heavy for small constrained devices.
+In the profile described above, the Publishers and Subscribers use asymmetric crypto, which would make the message exchange quite heavy for small constrained devices.
 Moreover, all Subscribers must be able to access the public keys of all the Publishers to a specific topic to verify the publications.

- Even though Access Tokens have expiration times, an Access Token may need to be revoked before its expiration time (see {{I-D.draft-ietf-ace-revoked-token-notification}} for a list of possible circumstances).
+ Even though access tokens have expiration times, an access token may need to be revoked before its expiration time (see {{I-D.draft-ietf-ace-revoked-token-notification}} for a list of possible circumstances).
 Clients can be excluded from future publications through re-keying for a certain topic.
 This could be set up to happen on a regular basis, for certain applications.
 How this could be done is out of scope for this work.
- The method described in {{I-D.draft-ietf-ace-revoked-token-notification}} MAY be used to allow an Authorization Server to notify the KDC about revoked Access Tokens.
+The method described in {{I-D.draft-ietf-ace-revoked-token-notification}} MAY be used to allow an Authorization Server to notify the KDC about revoked access tokens.

 The Broker is only trusted with verifying that the Publisher is authorized to publish, but is not trusted with the publications itself, which it cannot read nor modify.